Glendale Pedestrian Accident Lawyer

 As a result, getting a lawyer who is familiar with California’s hit and run laws, California’s Uninsured Motorist Insurance law, and who is also a good negotiator is paramount.

 Megeredchian Law Is Here To Help

-When you’ve been injured in a pedestrian accident, Megeredchian Law is here to help.
+If you or a loved one has been injured in a pedestrian accident, the personal injury lawyers at the law firm of Megeredchian Law are here to help.
 Our attorneys bring an unparalleled level of experience and service to the table.
 Losing is not an option at Megeredchian Law.
 Results matter and we aggressively pursue just compensation for our clients.

 Working with us is simple and straightforward.
 You’ll have 24/7 direct access to your attorney and you’ll be updated on the status of your case at every step of the way.
 You can read a review from one of our past clients below:

 We offer a no-strings-attached free consultation that will get you up to speed with everything you need to know about your current situation and how we can help you.
 Contact us today to get started.

 Is a driver always at fault for a pedestrian accident?

 While pedestrians are considered to have the right of way, pedestrians still have duties to fulfill like other road users.
 A driver is not required to anticipate that a pedestrian may suddenly run directly into the path of a car.
 There are certain actions which can render a pedestrian at fault.

 Can I still receive compensation if I was partially at fault?